Kicksecure/security-misc/README.md

 - Disable the EFI persistent storage feature which prevents the kernel from writing crash logs and other persistent data to either the UEFI variable storage or ACPI ERST backends.

+- Prevent runaway privileged processes from writing to block devices that are mounted by filesystems to protect against filesystem corruption and kernel crashes.

 Direct memory access:

 - Enable strict IOMMU translation to protect against some DMA attacks via the use